jaimebw/old___jaimebw.github.io/_posts/2024-06-30-Encoding-ARINC429.md

 tags: [a429,wasm,cpp,c]
 comments: true
 ---
-*Note*: press [here](#enc-calc) to go directly to the encoding calculator.
+*Note*: click [here](#enc-calc) to go directly to the encoding calculator.
 # 1. Introduction

 If you have ever dealt with avionics in aircraft, you've definitely crossed paths with ARINC429.
 This protocol is the standard used for transferring data between different systems in aviation, and it can be challenging to work with at times.
 Designed in the 1970s, it has a unique way of transmitting data and is limited in the quantity of information it can send.
 Despite its age, ARINC429 remains widely used in modern aircraft due to its reliability and established infrastructure.

-This post intends to help the newbies/not-so-newbies on how it works from a software perspective.
-If you want a more details, check this links:
+This post intends to help the newbies or not-so-newbies on how it works from a software perspective.
+If you want more details, check these links:
 * [Wikipedia](https://en.wikipedia.org/wiki/ARINC_429)
 * [AIM](https://www.aim-online.com/wp-content/uploads/2019/07/aim-tutorial-oview429-190712-u.pdf)